Strider-CD/strider/README.md

 ## Resources

 - [Strider on DigitalOcean][resource-digitalocean] - Covers setting up an Ubuntu machine with Strider using upstart.
+- [Strider plugin template][resource-plugin-template] - Simple setup for getting started with your own plugin.

 ## Support & Help